Pearce98/SchedulingApp/README.md

-Introduction
-Throughout your career in software design and development, you will be asked to create applications with various features and criteria based on a variety of business requirements.
-For this assessment, you will create your own C# application with requirements that will imitate those you will encounter in a real-world job assignment.

-The skills you will demonstrate in this assessment are also directly relevant to technical interview questions for future employment.
-The C# application that you create should become a portfolio piece that you show to future employers.

-Several supporting documents and links have been included to help you complete this task.
-The attached “Database ERD” document shows the entity relationship diagram (ERD) for this database, which you can reference as you create your application.

-You will also use the “Performance Assessment Lab Area” web link to access the virtual lab environment needed to complete this task.
-The preferred integrated development environment (IDE) for this assignment is Visual Studio.
-If you choose to use another IDE, you must export your project into Visual Studio format for submission.

-Your submission should include a ZIP file with all the necessary code files to compile, support, and run your application.
-The ZIP file submission must also keep the project file and folder structure intact for the Visual Studio IDE.

-Scenario
-You are working for a software company that has been contracted to develop a scheduling desktop user interface application.
-The contract is with a global consulting organization that conducts business in multiple languages and has main offices in the following locations: Phoenix, Arizona; New York, New York; and London, England.
-The consulting organization has provided a MySQL database that your C# application must pull data from.
-However, this database is used for other systems, so its structure cannot be modified.

-The organization has outlined specific business requirements that must be included as part of the application.
-From these requirements, a system analyst at your company created solution statements for you to implement when developing the application.
-These statements are listed in the “Requirements” section.

-Requirements
-Your submission must be your original work.
-No more than a combined total of 30% of the submission and no more than a 10% match to any one individual source can be directly quoted or closely paraphrased from sources, even if cited correctly.
-The similarity report that is provided when you submit your task can be used as a guide.

-You must use the rubric to direct the creation of your submission because it provides detailed criteria that will be used to evaluate your work.
-Each requirement below may be evaluated by more than one rubric aspect.
-The rubric aspect titles may contain hyperlinks to relevant portions of the course.

-Tasks may not be submitted as cloud links, such as links to Google Docs, Google Slides, OneDrive, etc., unless specified in the task requirements.
-All other submissions must be file types that are uploaded and submitted as attachments (e.g., .docx, .pdf, .ppt).

-Note: You are not allowed to use frameworks or external libraries, except for the .NET Framework.
-The database does not contain data, so it needs to be populated.
-The word “test” must be used as the username and password to login to the C# application.

 A.   Create an application by completing the following tasks in C#:

 1. Create a login form that has the ability to do the following: